 Brexit has a direct impact on the way the logistics industry handles shipments from January 1, 2021.

 All Packhelp shipments are transported under the Incoterms Formula "DAP".
-This means we will handle all export formalities before departure so that your goods are delivered on time and safely.

 However, any import fees - such as stamp duty or UK tax - are excluded from Packhelp’s responsibilities.